-Players may exit corner board regions using normal rules.
+Players may exit corner board regions and the Shadow Realm using normal rules.

 Players may not use their movement roll to enter a corner board region on their starting turn.

-Terrain Cards: If a corner board entrance space (City, Ruins, Crags, Forest) has a terrain card on it, players may enter the corresponding region using normal movement rules UNLESS the Ruins, the Forest, or the Crags has a duplicate terrain card on it (example: if Terramorph is cast on the Crags and a Crags terrain card is placed, the Region Restriction house rule would remain in effect for entering the Highland region).
+Terrain Cards: If a corner board entrance space (City, Ruins, Crags, Forest) or a Shadow Realm entrance space (Thieves’ Alley, North Side Alley, Cavern -> Catacombs, Tunnel -> Skull Passage, Ravine -> Dwarven Highway, Thicket ->Elven Labyrinth) has a Terrain card on it, players may enter the corresponding region using normal movement rules UNLESS the Ruins, the Forest, or the Crags has a duplicate terrain card on it (example: if Terramorph is cast on the Crags and a Crags Terrain card is placed, the Region Restriction house rule would remain in effect for entering the Highland region).

 General House Rules (including character sheets) – contributed by Khepratum